 Our Deaf Services team members have expertise in addressing the dynamics of power and control and the cycles of abuse that occur, as well as the anxiety, depression, and PTSD that can result from experiencing domestic violence.

 Our Legal Services Team

-Our in-house family lawyer Nick Pedersen and his compassionate team will assist you with orders of protection, custody, child support and more.
+Our in-house family lawyer Jennifer Rentrope and her compassionate team will assist you with orders of protection, custody, child support and more.
 “You get a family based community that will have all hands on deck to provide you support and services.”
 Our team is particularly sensitive to the needs of domestic violence survivors with disabilities.
 (Of note: parents with disabilities have a higher rate of child welfare cases, in part because abusers use the survivor’s disability against them.)
 “Often people with disabilities are not believed when they disclose they have been abused.
 We believe you.”

 Our Case Managers & Housing Specialists